I know you don't understand it, despite my heroic efforts to explain this.

 Yeah.

-Republicans mean they gotta work.
+Republicans mean they've got to work.

-That's what they think Republicans mean that they have to work.
+That's what they think Republicans mean, that they have to work.

 Well, Rush, there's that element, but we've got a lot of people who are hardworking people who are unemployed today.

-And and those people, they would love to be working.
+And those people, they would love to be working, you know, but they're on the unemployment line.

-And they're also in the welfare line.
+And they're also in the welfare lines.

-So I mean, what did they say?
+I mean, what did they say?

-800 and something billion dollars more than the defense budget.
+$800 and something billion dollars more than the Defense Budget.

 Right.

-Well, it didn't need to be That many people.
+Well, it didn't need to be that many people.

-It just we just he just had to push them over the edge.
+He just had to push them over the edge.

-If they're engaged enough to want that, I would submit to you they have to know that their biggest obstacle's Obama.
+If they're engaged enough to want that, I would submit to you they have to know that their biggest obstacle is Obama and would vote against him.

 If they know how government works.